-- A. The grading philosophy of Auburn Junior High School is based on the premise that all students are capable of achieving and succeeding in school.
-Students have a wide range of achievement capabilities and individual differences and based on this understanding, each individual will be challenged to work up to their highest level of achievement.
-Grades are intended as a "positive measuring stick" of achievement, to reflect one's success of mastering learning and will encourage students to maintain consistent efforts. - B. All assignments must be completed in a satisfactory manner by students.
-Not completing homework is unacceptable for any student. - C. A student receiving an "incomplete" for a grading period due to absences during exams or other extenuating circumstances must complete the necessary requirements within a reasonable time period as prescribed by the teacher to have the "incomplete" converted to an earned grade. - D. All 6th, 7th and 8th graders must clear up any "incompletes" before receiving a report card.
+The grading philosophy of Auburn Junior High School is based on the premise that all students are capable of achieving and succeeding in school.
+Students have a wide range of achievement capabilities and individual differences.
+Based on this understanding, each individual will be challenged to work up to their highest level of achievement.
+Grades are intended as a "positive measuring stick" of achievement, to reflect one's success in mastering learning and will encourage students to maintain consistent efforts.

+- All assignments must be completed in a satisfactory manner by students.
+Not completing homework is unacceptable for any student. - A student receiving an "incomplete" for a grading period due to absences or other extenuating circumstances must complete the necessary requirements within a reasonable time period as prescribed by the teacher to have the "incomplete" converted to an earned grade. - All 6th, 7th, and 8th graders must clear up any "incompletes" before receiving a report card.